cove/cove/hugo/content/constellation-dags.md

 ---

 A constellation DAG can be thought of as way to share the thought process that everyone already reasons through before making roadmaps or plans in general.

-The key difference between a constellation DAG and simply structuring tasks and ideas onto a graph is that the nodes don't need to represent one type of data, but can be a milestone, a vague general goal, or simply a task.
+The key difference between a constellation DAG and simply structuring tasks onto a graph is that the vertices don't need to represent one type of concept, but can be a milestone, a vague general goal, an asperation, or simply a task.
 This fluid mixing of concepts better represents the direct mental model everyone uses already.

 ![](images/constellation-dags-1.png)